unpoller/unpoller/integrations/inputunifi/README.md

 # Backstory

 Okay, so here's the deal.
-I found a simple piece of code on github that sorta did what I needed; we all know that story.
+I found a simple piece of code on GitHub that sorta did what I needed; we all know that story.
 I wanted more data, so I added more data collection.
-I believe I've completely rewritten every piece of original code, except the copyright/license file and that's fine by me.
+I believe I've completely rewritten every piece of original code, except the copyright/license file and that's fine with me.
 I probably wouldn't have made it this far if [Garrett](https://github.com/dewski/unifi) hadn't written the original code I started with.
 Many props my man.